Nomi Bergman, Director

 Amos Smith, Treasurer

 Formerly VP Operations at T-Mobile Home & Entertainment, Amos has been in the cable industry since 1994.
-He held previous positions at Time Warner Cable including GVP Tech Ops, Care & Payment Services and SVP/CFO residential at Time Warner Cable.
+As CFO of Denver based startup Layer3TV, he successfully helped sell the startup to T-Mobile in 2018.
+He held previous positions at Time Warner Cable including SVP/CFO of the Residential Business and GVP Tech Ops, Care & Payment Services.
 Prior to Time Warner Cable, he spent seven years at AT&T Broadband (formerly TCI) in various financial positions.
 Prior to those finance positions, Amos was a registered Professional Civil Engineer in Southern California.
 He has a B.S. in Civil Engineering from the University of Colorado and an M.B.A. with an emphasis in finance from the University of Kansas.

 Pete Wisowaty, Director

-Pete is a telecom industry veteran with over 30 years of sales management and business development experience.
-Currently, he is Chief Revenue Officer for RiskLens, a software company providing security risk economic quantification for large enterprise, telecom and the government.
-Prior to RiskLens, Pete was VP Sales at Akamai as a result of the acquisition of Nominum.
-At Nominum, he was EVP of Sales and Marketing.
+Pete is a telecom industry veteran with over 30 years of sales, sales management and business development experience.
+Most recently, he was VP of Sales at Akamai as a result of the acquisition of Nominum.
+While at Nominum, Pete was EVP of Sales & Marketing and during his tenure grew the business to 135 tier one/two telco, cable and mobile providers in 40 countries.
 His prior leadership include roles at Grand Central Communications (Google/SFDC), WhereNet (Zebra), ZeitNet (Cabletron) and Kalpana (Cisco).
-Pete also founded Azure Sky Ventures, an advisory/consulting business.
-He has been actively involved with Adaptive Spirit since 2015.
-Pete and his wife have two boys in college and split their time between Palo Alto and Vail.
+Pete founded Azure Sky Ventures, an advisory/consulting business.
+He has been actively involved with Adaptive Spirit for five years.
+Pete and his wife have two boys in college and split their time between Palo Alto, California and Vail, Colorado.

 Tom Wlodkowski, Director